sebastianbergmann/phpunit-documentation-english/src/attributes.rst

 +------------+-------------+--------------+------------+

-The ``CoversNothing()`` attribute can be used to :ref:`specify <code-coverage.specifying-covered-parts>` that a test does not intend contribute to code coverage.
+The ``CoversNothing()`` attribute can be used to :ref:`specify <code-coverage.specifying-covered-parts>` that a test does not intend to contribute to code coverage.

 .. _appendixes.attributes.UsesClass: